 The ACCC notes that mobile network services onboard aircraft have yet to be deployed in Australia.
-It is the ACCC's understanding that elsewhere in the world where such services are deployed have dealt with these services under international roaming arrangements.
+The ACCC understands that where such services are deployed elsewhere in the world, they have been considered in a manner similar to international roaming arrangements.
 The onboard mobile service provider does not charge the user directly, but instead sends its billing records to the user's home network operator.
-The home network operator then recovers this international roaming tariff from the user via international roaming charges.
+The home network operator then recovers this tariff from the user.